Phoenix Bus Accident Attorney

 Other people ride private buses and shuttles for school transportation, group outings, or long-distance travel.
 Most of these trips happen without incident, and riders safely make it to their destination.

-However, like many other employers in the country, Valley Metro struggles to retain and recruit a workforce.
-There are not enough bus drivers, and the transit provider has scrambled to cover all of its routes.
-Valley Metro has more inexperienced drivers than ever, and they may make rookie mistakes.
+However, like many employers across the country, Valley Metro struggles to retain and recruit drivers.
+There are not enough bus drivers in Phoenix, and the transit provider has scrambled to cover all of its routes.
+More inexperienced drivers are behind the wheel than ever before.
+Rookie mistakes are a real risk.

 A bus driver has the well-being of many people in their hands, but their actions do not always reflect it.